manifold-inc/targon/README.md

 > - \[MODEL_ENDPOINT\]
 > - \[NEURON_API_KEY\]

 ### Targon Hub

 The goal of the hub is to give validators a simple way to directly generate revenue off of their bittensor bandwidth.
 This is designed as a template for validators to take and create their own branded hubs with, however pull requests are still encouraged.

-This is also the place where miners can view their individual performace in real-time.
-Miners will be able to see:
-- Jaro Score
-- Time to First Token
-- Time for All Tokens
-- Total Time
-- Tokens Per Second

-If you are interested in running your own instance of Targon Hub, you will need to add an additonal flag to save the records of miners' responses to a PostgreSQL DB.
+If you are interested in running your own instance of Targon Hub, you will need to add an additional flag to save the records of miners' responses to a PostgreSQL DB.

 **NOTE**: No flag means no database!